anandrajsingh/anandrajsingh.github.io/_posts/2024-7-23-Kubernetes-Object-Model.md

 **kubectl rollout undo deploy nginx-deployment  --to-revision=1** **kubectl get all -l app=nginx -o wide**
 **kubectl get deploy, rs, po -l app=nginx**

+**DAEMONSETS**
+Daemonsets are operators designed to manage node agents.
+They resemble ReplicaSet and Deployment operators when managing multiple pod replicas and application updates, but the DaemonSets present a distinct feature that enforces a single Pod replica to be placed per Node, on all the Nodes or on a select subset of Nodes.
+In contrast, the ReplicaSet and Deployment operators by default have no control over the scheduling and placement of multiple Pod replicas on the same Node.